luquelab/project_template/docs/API reference/index.md

 nav_order: 2
 ---

-# Synthesis
+# API reference

+Include all the modults and functions created along with a short description of each.

 Provide a synthesis of the project.
 This would be the equivalent of the abstract for a grant or an article.
-Keep it short (< 200).
 Use the space in [Home]({{ site.baseurl }}) to give the significance.
 Be more technical in the synthesis (with measure).

-Include a figure that captures the project.